 Georgia and Armenia - Caucasus Discovery

 Georgia and Armenia are two of the least known nations of Europe – in fact most people aren’t even sure whether they’re actually in Europe.
 Hidden away and often eclipsed by their monumental neighbours, these two countries hide a wealth of diverse secrets.
 This trip encompasses the very best of the region.
 Starting in Tbilisi we spend time marvelling at the various cultures that have left their mark on this city, from Imperial Russia to Ottoman Turkey and beyond.
 We head into the High Caucasus at Kazbegi and walk up to a dramatically situated ancient church, and then travel west into the remote and mystical land of Svaneti, home to an intriguing culture and some of Europe’s most remote villages overlooked by imposing stone built watchtowers.
 After exploring the cave town of Vardzia.
 To top it off in Georgia experience local hospitality and taste wine in the charming region of Kakheti.
 Armenia is the world’s oldest Christian nation with an astounding collection of ancient churches and monasteries.
 In contrast is the capital Yerevan, a lively and engaging city which embraces modernity yet manages to retain its traditions, and is packed full of some of the best Soviet style architecture to be found anywhere.
-And as a unique twist, we visit the country that doesn’t exist – the unrecognised state of Nagorno-Karabakh.
 Isn’t it time you learned more about this intriguing region?